-Forty-two percent of Asotin 10th graders reported feeling sad and hopeless for 14 or more days in the previous month, which was slightly higher than the overall state average.
-Depression in adolescence is associated with the use of drugs and alcohol, school dropout, and engagement in promiscuous sexual behavior.
+Thirty-one percent of Garfield 10th graders reported feeling sad and hopeless for 14 or more days in the previous month, which was not significantly higher than the overall state average.

+Depression in

+adolescence is associated with the use of drugs and alcohol, school dropout, and engagement in promiscuous sexual behavior.
 Healthy People 2020 set a goal of reducing the number of adolescents who have a major depressive episode and of increasing depression screening by primary care providers.